How to Write a Blog (or: What I Learned By Doing It)

 A long exposure photograph

-Criticism worth receiving tends to surface within the noise, and criticism not worth receiving can teach you something about the limits of your audience, or occasionally about your own prose.
+What I found, though, is that criticism worth receiving tends to surface within the noise, and criticism not worth receiving can teach you something about the limits of your audience, or occasionally about your own prose.
 That Rothfuss post had sections I was uncertain about.
 The criticism did not identify those sections, but it prompted me to reread the post with fresh suspicion, and I found a few places where I had leaned on hedging language rather than committing to a point.
 The criticism was wrong about the diagnosis and accidentally useful about the symptom.

 A photograph from Ken Reid's personal archive